 NECA supports the inspection of electrical installations by qualified inspectors.
-Inspection services provided by qualified inspectors protect the public, both owners and users, from harm to life and property, by reducing the possibility of hazards resulting from incorrectly installed electrical products and systems.
+Inspection services provided by qualified inspectors protect the public, both owners and users, from harm to life and property, by reducing the possibility of hazards resulting from incorrectly installed electrical products.
 In addition to decreasing hazards, properly installed electrical systems are more reliable and efficient, which adds to their long-term value.
 The association believes that electrical inspection jurisdictions should provide consistent and fair application of codes and standards to electrical installations and systems.
 To that end, NECA believes electrical inspection jurisdictions should reference and perform their responsibilities in a manner consistent with the practices outlined in NFPA 78 Guide on Electrical Inspections.
 NECA endorses the following principles with respect to electrical inspections:

-- 1. In order to protect public safety, most states and localities require electrical installations to comply with the National Electrical Code®, and electrical products to be certified (listed) by qualified electrical testing laboratories.
-Electrical inspections help confirm that electrical wiring and systems are installed "according to Code," using only properly evaluated listed products meeting applicable U.S. safety standards. - 2.
+- 1. In order to protect public safety, most states and localities require electrical installations to comply with the National Electrical Code®, and electrical products to be "listed" by qualified electrical testing laboratories.
+Electrical inspections help confirm that electrical wiring and systems are installed "according to Code," using only properly listed products meeting applicable U.S. safety standards. - 2.
 The benefits of electrical inspections are not limited to power or line-voltage wiring systems, including alternative energy systems and energy storage systems.
-In order to ensure safety, all installations of wiring and equipment covered by the National Electrical Code® should be required to secure applicable jurisdictional permits and required inspections.
-This includes, but is not limited to, low-voltage and limited-energy systems as telecommunications, security, nurse call, computer networks, audio and video distribution, optical fiber, power over ethernet (POE), emergency voice/alarm signaling systems, digital electricity (pulse power) systems, and cable television. - In addition to their public safety benefits, electrical inspections confirm that qualified electrical contractors are on the job and help protect the public against untrained or unprofessional contractors and electricians.
+In order to insure safety, all installations of wiring and equipment covered by the National Electrical Code® should be required to have permits and electrical inspections.
+This includes, but is not limited to, such low-voltage and limited-energy systems as telecommunications, security, nurse call, computer networks, audio and video distribution, optical fiber, emergency voice/alarm signaling systems, and cable television. - In addition to their public safety benefits, electrical inspections confirm that qualified electrical contractors are on the job and help protect the public against untrained or unprofessional contractors and electricians.